 - 1. Look closely at Mother gathered Three and no more dirty stones, tossed them to sky that could break what had hardened her ground and without frown or flirt of flower father like grease or butter slipped aside to free from forty and some more grown men who held her as housewife like plant life with Three or no more daughters. - 2.
 What do you notice?
 Discuss with a partner: What stands out to you?
-What shapes and objects can you find?
-What looks familiar?
-What looks unusual?
-What textures and materials do you think the artist used?
+What shapes and objects can you find in this image?
+What looks familiar and unusual about this painting?
+What different textures and materials do you think the artist used?
 What are the figures doing? - 3.
 Reflect: What do you imagine happening in this artwork?
 What connections do you see between the title and the artwork itself?